-Remember: your calories burned need to be more than your calories taken in, if you are expecting to lose weight.
+Remember: your calories burned need to be more than your calories taken in, if you expect to lose weight.
 It really is that simple.
 People also expect to lose weight overnight even though they did not gain the weight overnight.
-That simply is not a realistic expectation.
+That is not a realistic expectation.

 Why Can’t I Lose Weight Running?

-If all of the aforementioned things have not helped you to figure out what is going on with you, and why the scale is not moving in the right direction, perhaps you need to change how you are running.
+If all of the aforementioned things have not helped you figure out what is going on with you and why the scale is not moving in the right direction, perhaps you need to change how you are running.